 If the athlete’s best performance ends up being at the Palarong Pambansa and that remains as their personal best performance throughout their entire university career.

-An interesting feasibly study would be how many of the Palaro Record Holders went onto further greatness.
+An interesting feasible study would be how many of the Palaro Record Holders went on to further greatness.

 With Track ovals open since January.
 And Three months’ worth of weekly relays.

 If athletes are not improving during this time.
 They need to stop using the Pandemic as an excuse.
 Cause some coaches even without track ovals during the pandemic still had improvements and didn’t whine about the pandemic.